mcarlos101/file-renamer/README.md

 file-renamer
 ```

-1. Tested on Fedora Linux Workstation 40 & Windows 11
+1. Tested on Fedora Linux Workstation 40, Windows 11 & Ubuntu 24.04.1 LTS
 1. macOS and other operating systems not tested (may the gods be with you!)
 1. See [Installing Packages](https://packaging.python.org/en/latest/tutorials/installing-packages/) for more info on other operating systems.